pannuhuone/vidly/readme.md

 # Other environment variables

 `NODE_ENV` - Settings up runtime environment (development|test|production)

+- When development is setup, Morgan logging will be used with tiny settings.
   `PORT` - Setting up what port backend is listening to.
 Default is 3000.